 ResearchWe conduct research and surveys to understand the scale of some of the issues faced by families.
-Ongoing research Improving access to healthcare research project Research by theme Finances, work and childcare Accessing services Improving services Family life and relationships Stigma and discriminations Facts about families of disabled children and young people In the UK, there are a million disabled children under the age of 16 – that equates to one child in 20.
+On this page, you can find key statistics about families with disabled children in the UK, our ongoing research projects and links to our downloadable research publications – and how to get involved in future research.
+In this article Facts about families of disabled children and young people In the UK, there are a million disabled children under the age of 16 – that equates to one child in 20.
 99.1 per cent of disabled children live at home and are supported by their families.
 52 per cent of families with a disabled child are at risk of experiencing poverty.
 The income of families with disabled children averages £15,270, 23.5 per cent below the UK average income of £19,968, and 21.8 per cent have incomes that are less than half the UK mean.
 Only 16 per cent of mothers with disabled children work, compared to 61 per cent of other mothers.
 It costs up to three times as much to raise a disabled child, as it does to raise a child without disabilities.
 56 per cent of parents with disabled children and children with special educational needs reported there was a lack of sufficient childcare in their area.
 Caring for a disabled child can cause relationship problems.
 According to one study, 31 per cent of couples report some problems, 13 per cent cite major problems and 9 per cent actually separate.
 Stress, depression and lack of sleep are other commonly experienced problems.
 Only one in 13 disabled children receive a regular support service of any sort from their local authority.
 Pupils with special educational needs (with and without statements) account for 7 in 10 of all permanent exclusions from school.
 This is the highest rate of permanent exclusions.
-Get involved in our research We couldn’t conduct our research without thousands of parent carers sharing their experiences with us.
+Ongoing research projects The ‘Access to Healthcare North West’ research project Our project to find out what deters disabled and neurodiverse children and young people from under-represented communities in the North West from accessing healthcare.
+Research publications You can find all our published research in our resource hub.
+Resource hubBrowse our research publications and evaluation reports in our resource hub.
+You can filter by subject, nation and language.Browse publications Get involved in our research We couldn’t conduct our research without thousands of parent carers sharing their experiences with us.
 If you’d like to find out about getting involved in our research, contact our campaigns manager Una Summerson at [email protected].
 Join one of our campaigns We use our research to inform our campaign work, and in some cases our findings have led to changes in policy.
 For example, our Stop the DLA Takeaway in Hospital report was used as evidence in the Mathieson case, in which taking away a young boy’s DLA while he was in hospital for a long time was found to be a breach of his human rights.
 Find out more about getting involved in our campaign work.
 Support our research work We couldn’t carry out our research work without your vital support.
 If you’re able to, please consider making a one-off or monthly donation to help us identify the areas in which families with disabled children most need us.
 ShareCopy URLCopied!Share via EmailShare via FacebookShare via TwitterShare via WhatsAppShare via LinkedIn

 ShareCopy URLCopied!Share via EmailShare via FacebookShare via TwitterShare via WhatsAppShare via LinkedIn